Privacy-Protecting Techniques for Behavioral Biometric Data: A Survey: Acknowledgment

 \subsection{Behavioral Biometric Data}

 Behavioral biometric data are a subclass of biometric data which encompasses all human behavior.
-While in SDC the columns of a microdata set that should be protected are explicit, it is not so easy for behavioral biometrics as it is not apparent which part of the data is privacy sensitive.
+While in SDC the columns of a microdata set that should be protected (e.g. name or address) are explicit, for behavioral biometrics as it is not apparent which part of the data is privacy sensitive.
 As behavioral biometric data are captured from a human, it contains a lot of implicit dependencies between individual data points and across traits.
 For example the motion of a foot is highly depended on the motion of the corresponding leg.
+It may immediately imply that a person has been injured, as the behavior exhibits typical patterns of limping, although this attribute has not been made explicit in a field of the record.
 Another dependency to consider is the temporal dependency between data points as behavioral biometrics are usually captured as a time-series.
-These dependencies make the anonymization of behavioral biometric data challenging as an attacker can exploit them to reverse the anonymization.
+These dependencies make the anonymization of behavioral biometric data challenging as an attacker can use them to reconstruct the clear data and implicit disclosures from the anonymized data.